awslabs/amazon-neptune-tools/neptune-export/docs/export-pg.md

                 This option may occur a maximum of 1 times

-            --sample
-                Select only a subset of nodes and edges when generating property metadata

-                This option may occur a maximum of 1 times

-            --sample-size <sampleSize>
-                Property metadata sample size (optional, default 1000

-                This option may occur a maximum of 1 times

             --serializer <serializer>
-                Message serializer – either 'GRAPHBINARY_V1D0' or 'GRYO_V3D0'
+                Message serializer – (optional, default 'GRAPHBINARY_V1D0').
-                (optional, default 'GRAPHBINARY_V1D0')

                 This options value is restricted to the following set of values:
+                    GRAPHSON
+                    GRAPHSON_V1D0
+                    GRAPHSON_V2D0
+                    GRAPHSON_V3D0
                     GRAPHBINARY_V1D0
+                    GRYO_V1D0
                     GRYO_V3D0
+                    GRYO_LITE_V1D0

                 This option may occur a maximum of 1 times

             --skip <skip>
-                Number of items to skip (optional)
+                Number of items to skip (optional).

                 This option may occur a maximum of 1 times

+            --stream-large-record-strategy <largeStreamRecordHandlingStrategy>
+                Strategy for dealing with records to be sent to Amazon Kinesis that are larger than 1 MB.

+                This options value is restricted to the following set of values: dropAll
+                    splitAndDrop
+                    splitAndShred

+                This option may occur a maximum of 1 times

             --stream-name <streamName>
-                Name of an Amazon Kinesis Data Stream
+                Name of an Amazon Kinesis Data Stream.

                 This option may occur a maximum of 1 times

+            --strict-cardinality
+                Format all set and list cardinality properties as arrays in JSON, including properties with a single value (optional, default 'false').

+                This option may occur a maximum of 1 times

             -t <tag>, --tag <tag>
-                Directory prefix (optional)
+                Directory prefix (optional).

                 This option may occur a maximum of 1 times

             --tokens-only <tokensOnly>
-                Export tokens (~id, ~label) only (optional, default 'off')
+                Export tokens (~id, ~label, ~from, ~to) only (optional, default 'off').

                 This options value is restricted to the following set of values: off